MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-batch-mode.md

 For a quick overview of end-to-end workflow for asynchronous batch executions of web services, check out this example.

-Here, we publish the same `mtService` web service that was published [in this tutorial](data-scientist-get-started.md) article.
+Here, we publish the same web service that was published [in this tutorial](data-scientist-get-started.md) article.
 Next, we consume that web service asynchronously.

 ```R
 ##          EXAMPLE: DEPLOY MODEL & BATCH CONSUME SERVICE               ##